Joffrey Baratheon: A Game of Thrones

-Prince Joffrey is taken by his parents to Winterfell and is betrothed to Sansa Stark in order to create an alliance between House Baratheon and House Stark.
+Prince Joffrey is taken by his parents to Winterfell and betrothed to Sansa Stark to create an alliance between House Baratheon and House Stark.
 At first, Joffrey is kind and polite to Sansa.
 However, he refuses to show sympathy with the family when Bran Stark falls from a tower, until physically forced to by his uncle, Tyrion Lannister.
-While on the Kingsroad to King's Landing, Joffrey and Sansa come across Arya Stark practicing swordplay with a commoner Mycah.
+While on the Kingsroad to King's Landing, Joffrey and Sansa come across Arya Stark practicing swordplay with a commoner, Mycah.
 Joffrey accuses Mycah of assaulting a noble girl and makes a cut on his face with a sword.
 This causes Arya to hit Joffrey, allowing Mycah to escape.
-When Joffrey then turns on Arya, her direwolf Nymeria attacks Joffrey, injuring him.
-Later, Joffrey lies about the attack, saying it was unprovoked and demands Nymeria to be killed; however, Sansa's direwolf Lady is killed instead.
-He later has his bodyguard Sandor "The Hound" Clegane hunt down and kill Mycah.
+When Joffrey then turns on Arya, her direwolf, Nymeria, attacks Joffrey, injuring him.
+Later, Joffrey lies about the attack, saying it was unprovoked and demands that Nymeria be killed; however, Sansa's direwolf, Lady, is killed instead.
+He later has his bodyguard Sandor "the Hound" Clegane hunt down and kill Mycah.

-Later, Eddard Stark discovers that Joffrey is not King Robert's biological son and refuses to acknowledge Joffrey's claim to the throne when King Robert dies.
+Later, Eddard Stark discovers that Joffrey is not King Robert's biological son and refuses to acknowledge Joffrey's claim to the throne when Robert dies.
 He is taken into custody.
 On Sansa's pleas, Eddard issues a false confession of his treason.
-Joffrey promised Sansa that he would be merciful but then beheads Eddard anyway and later forces Sansa to look upon her father's head.
+Joffrey promises Sansa that he would be merciful but then beheads Eddard anyway, later forcing Sansa to look upon her father's head.

 A Clash of Kings

 Joffrey is briefly seen in A Clash of Kings (1998).
-He rules with whim and caprice, proving difficult for even his mother to control.
-Sansa becomes imprisoned to his will, and he frequently has his guards beat her when she displeases him.
+He rules with whims and caprice, making it difficult for even his mother to control him.
+Sansa is imprisoned at his whim, and he frequently has his guards beat her when she displeases him.
+He punishes her for each of her brother's victories in the war.
 When Stannis Baratheon attacks King's Landing, Joffrey leaves the battlefield, damaging the morale of his army.
 The battle is only won by his uncle Tyrion's use of wildfire and his grandfather Tywin's last-minute counterattack aided by the forces of House Tyrell.